Restore Your Smile Permanently

 Dental bridges are great options for patients who have lost a few teeth but still have most of their remaining healthy teeth.
 This rules out full dentures as an option because they require the extraction of all of the patient’s remaining teeth.

 A single dental bridge can replace 1-3 consecutive missing teeth.
-However, bridges can often be ill-fitting due to improper installation or they become loose over time.
+However, bridges can often become loose over time since natural teeth decay.
 A loose dental bridge can trap food particles and bacteria underneath the bridge which increases the patient’s risk of developing tooth decay and gum disease.

-However, a dental bridge that is supported by mini implants doesn’t have this problem, because they’re securely held in place, do not shift around, and don’t allow any open spaces to trap bacteria.
+However, a dental bridge that is supported by mini implants doesn’t have this problem, because they’re securely held in place, do not shift around, and don’t allow any open spaces to trap bacteria since they are titanium alloys and will not decay.
 We recommend implant-supported bridges to patients who are missing a few teeth and want a secure restoration but do not have sufficient jaw bone density for traditional dental implants.

 How Often Will I Need to Replace